Search

 The Siberian Husky bears the blame for the eye problems in the German Shepherd Husky mix.
 These problems include:

-• Corneal dystrophy: this condition is caused by the accumulation of abnormal material in the cornea.
+• Corneal dystrophy is caused by the accumulation of abnormal material in the cornea.

 • Progressive retinal atrophy: symptoms of this condition include night blindness, dilated pupils, and poor vision in places with bright light.